 Origins of the West View/Ross Area

 This all changed in October 1784, when the “Last Purchases” were made at Fort Stanwix.
-Prior to the treaty, all the land west of the Allegheny and north of the Ohio was considered “Indian country”.
-This treaty designated the West View/Ross area as the “Depreciation Tract” and was to be given to Pennsylvanians who enlisted in the Continental Army.
-The area was particularly attractive to settlers because a road, the Venango Indian Path, ran through the area.
+Prior to the treaty, all the land west of the Allegheny and north of the Ohio was considered “Indian country."
+This treaty designated the West View/Ross area as the “Depreciation Tract” and was to be given to Pennsylvanians who had enlisted in the Continental Army.
+The area was particularly attractive to settlers because a road, the Venango Trail, ran through the area.
 The path, used by Cornplanter Indians, started in Pittsburgh and went north through West View and continued north to Presque Isle.